Strange Occasion

 Quelle strane occasioni, internationally released as Strange Occasion, is a 1976 Italian anthology comedy film directed by Luigi Comencini, Nanni Loy and Luigi Magni.
-Loy didn't accept to sign his segment, Italian Superman, that results directed by "Anonimo" (Anonymous).
+Loy opted not to be credited for his segment, Italian Superman, which is shown as being directed by "Anonimo" (Anonymous).

 Plot

-First segment
+Italian Superman

 Giobatta and Piera are a couple of Italian immigrants in the Netherlands, who barely earn a living selling castagnaccio to the locals.
-While checking his pockets during a night robbery, some muggers discover Giobatta is well-endowed and take him to the owner of a nightclub, who forcibly hires him as a live sex performer, unbeknownst to Piera.
+One night, Giobatta is robbed by a gang of muggers who, while checking his pockets, realize he is well-endowed: they take him to the owner of a nightclub, who forcibly hires him as a live sex performer without Piera’s knowledge.
 While the profits improve the couple's livelihood, their sexual life suffers.
-When Piera finds out about Giobatta's moonlighting, she allows him to continue on the condition that she be the female performer.
-Seeing as Giobatta is too shy to perform with Piera in public, the nightclub owner demotes him to doorman and hires another male performer for Piera.
+When Piera learns about Giobatta's moonlighting, she allows him to continue on the condition that she be the female performer.
+Seeing as Giobatta is too shy to publicly perform with his wife, the nightclub owner demotes him to doorman and hires another male performer for Piera.

-Second segment
+The Swedish Rocking Horse

-When Antonio's wife and daughter go on holiday, Cristina, a Swedish girl, knocks on his door.
-The two fall in love and have sex.
-The day after, Cristina, believing that Antonio has a very clear conception of sex, tells him that his wife had sex with her father.
+When middle-aged architect Antonio Pecoraro is left home alone while his wife and daughter are away on vacation, he is visited by Kristina, the daughter of a Swedish friend of the family.
+That night, the now adult Kristina admits she never overcame the secret crush she harbored for Antonio as a child, and proceeds to seduce him.
+The next day, ignoring Antonio's traditionalist conception of sex, Kristina reveals that Antonio's wife Giovanna had previously conducted a three-month carnal affair with her father—which, according to Kristina, saved both marriages.
+When Giovanna returns, Antonio greets her coldly, hinting that he now knows the truth.

-Third segment
+The Elevator

-In Rome, a bishop: Ascanio, is stuck in the elevator of a building with a beautiful woman.
-The bishop was going to see his mistress, but now he is stuck, and then Ascanio goes having a chat with the woman about sexual matters, expressing all his indignation at the manner in which the Italians of that time approach to sex.
-The woman manifests sound moral principles; but at the end, when the elevator is unlocked, the contradictions of the two characters are shown.
+On the eve of Ferragosto, Monsignor Ascanio La Costa becomes trapped in an elevator with the young and attractive Donatella inside a large, deserted housing complex in Rome.
+Through an entire day of forced cohabitation, the pair develop a rapport, during which Donatella confides certain details of her sentimental life.
+During a power outage, the prelate takes advantage of Donatella in the pitch-black cabin.
+Once the elevator is back in service, he persuades her to forget the incident while still giving her his calling card.
+It is finally revealed that the Monsignor was in the building on his way to meet his mistress.